Hesoyam01/Chatroom/README.md

 In this context all chatrooms can freely be chosen and are at topic level 1 while being unified with an unique topic identifer at topic level 0.
 Users can join only one chatroom at a time with the help of `!switch ROOMNAME` instead of multiple ones to ease the useabilty due to the project scope.
 In terms of MQTT, clients unsubscribe their current chatroom and then subscribe to the new one when they try to switch a room.

+Furthermore it is required to use a CLI with ANSI escape sequences support to enable coloring.

 The client currently connects to a public broker hosted by [HiveMQ](http://www.mqtt-dashboard.com/).